rehierl/node-tree-outliner/1-basics/2-4-characteristic-subset.md

 That is, (CSS(H) - P) is not necessarily empty.

-Note that the CSS of a parent set will be empty, if the parent set is the union of its descendant sets.
+Note that the CSS of a parent set will be empty, if the parent set is identical to the union of its descendant sets.

 Note that H can by definition not contain the empty set.
 Consequently, CSS(H) may contain one or more elements that are not in P.